 As people often apply these products to their face, they must try to avoid getting the Epsom salt preparation in their eyes.
 If redness and soreness develop, doctors recommend rinsing the eye with water.

 Since researchers have not studied the effects of Epsom salts on acne, people should use products designed and approved to treat outbreaks.
-The most common treatments for acne include topical creams.
+The

 Sometimes these creams contain antibiotics or benzoyl peroxide, which has antibacterial properties.

 Healthcare professionals recommend comedolytic agents, such as retinoids, to treat acne.
 These topical medications do not block the pores and may stop the formation of acne lesions.

 Doctors typically prescribe retinoic acid as a gel or cream in dosages of

 Some people use salicylic acid topical gel or higher strength chemical peels.
 Dapsone is available in a topical gel but may not be suitable for everyone.

 Depending on the severity of the acne lesions, some doctors may recommend using topical and oral medication together.
 Oral antibiotics to treat acne include:

 For severe acne, doctors may prescribe isotretinoin (Accutane).

 Other oral treatments for acne include birth control pills that contain low doses of estrogen for females.

 People who develop scars from acne lesions may benefit from: